jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ---
-slug: 'learn-anything-quickly'
+slug: 'learn-quickly'
 date: '2020-07-03'
-title: 'How to Learn Anything Quickly'
+title: 'How to Learn Quickly'
 description: 'In the post, I show you how to learn anything quickly using the Fast Framework.'
 tagline: 'Using the Fast Framework'
 published: true